 Third, and most importantly, Thomas Perez doesn’t just ‘talk the talk,’ he ‘walks the walk.’
 He repeatedly has put his radical egalitarianism into action.
 Here are some of the more prominent examples.

 Voting Rights Act.
 Assistant Attorney General Perez has led the Justice Department’s opposition to proposed Census-based redistricting in Alabama, Florida, Texas and elsewhere pursuant to the Voting Rights Act of 1965.
 The state-drawn maps, he insists, are intended to disenfranchise minorities.
 That the redistricting is intended to prevent election fraud apparently means little.
-Perez is going to the mat to ensure that the “preclearance” requirements contained in Section 5 of the Act remain intact.
+Perez is going to the mat to ensure that the “preclearance” requirements related to Section 5 of the Act remain intact.
 These requirements stipulate that certain U.S. jurisdictions with a history of racial discrimination – most or all in the South – can’t modify their voting laws without special permission from either the Justice Department or a three-judge panel in the District of Columbia.
 Congress in 2006 extended Section 5 for another 25 years.
 Attorney General Eric Holder and his civil-rights chieftain Thomas Perez last year made the most of the opportunity to block various redistricting plans.

 At least one jurisdiction, Shelby County, Alabama, is resisting.
 In Shelby County v.
-Holder, county officials have appealed to the U.S. Supreme Court a decision last May by the District of Columbia federal appeals court affirming the constitutionality of Section 5 (the High Court heard arguments late in February).
-Opponents of Section 5 argue, with ample evidence, that Congress had exceeded its authority, as it was based on a woefully outdated understanding of reality.
+Holder, county officials have appealed to the U.S. Supreme Court a decision last May by the District of Columbia federal appeals court affirming the constitutionality of Sections 4(b) and 5 (the High Court heard arguments late in February).
+Opponents argue, with ample evidence, that Congress had exceeded its authority, as it was based on a woefully outdated understanding of reality.
 Even supporters say as much.
 Writing the 8-1 majority opinion in Northwest Austin Municipal Utility District No. 1 v.
 Holder, a 2009 ruling that upheld the continuation of Section 5 but allowed the plaintiff to apply for an exemption, Chief Justice John Roberts admitted the section’s coverage formula “is based on data that is now more than 35 years old, and there is considerable evidence that it fails to account for current political conditions.”
 Thomas Perez remains undaunted: “(W)e have made a very conscious effort to focus our resources on ensuring the continuing viability of Section 5.”

 Sheriff Joe Arpaio.
 Last May, Perez and DOJ Civil Rights Division prosecutors filed racial profiling charges against Joe Arpaio, the Republican sheriff of Maricopa County (metropolitan Phoenix), Ariz.
 The suit followed a three-year investigation into whether the county had violated the civil rights of Hispanics.
 Mass-immigration enthusiasts have put a target on Sheriff Arpaio’s back since he was first elected in 1992.
 They’ve despised him even more since 2005, when he instituted certain get-tough approaches to stem the explosive growth in illegal immigration and accompanying crime, almost all of it coming from Mexico.
 Thomas Perez and his boss, Eric Holder, have spared no expense in trying to get the goods on Arpaio.
 While the colorful Arpaio has pulled some highly questionable publicity stunts during his tenure, that in and of itself doesn’t justify the DOJ ‘racial profiling’ crackdown.
 According to Arpaio’s office, all persons arrested for using stolen IDs in 57 separate raids as of March 2012, were illegal immigrants.